franfif/algoinvest-trade/README.md

 The actual profit would be 80€.
-However, the best solution would be to buy Shares B, C, D and E, who have a lower profit percentage but together yield a better actual profit.
+However, the best solution would be to buy Shares B, C, D and E, who have a lower profit percentage but together yield a better actual profit (86.30€).

+In this second situation, for a wallet limited to 500€, the optimized solution would buy Share A with a higher profit percentage.

 | Name    | Price | Profit % | Actual profit |
 |---------|-------|----------|---------------|
 | Share A | 150   | 0.2      | 30            |
 | Share B | 400   | 0.19     | 76            |

-The optimized solution would buy Share A with a higher profit percentage.
-Doing so would prevent the buying of the next share with a much larger actual profit.
+Doing so would prevent buying the next share with a much larger actual profit, because the amount of money left is then too low.
+In this situation, the share with a lower percentage profit would have been much more profitable, simply because the cost is higher.